 3 credit hours, 4 contact hours (Lecture: 2; Lab: 2); Semesters Offered: Variable.

-Prerequisite: Minimum grade of C in CRIT 103, CRIT 103W, or satisfactory test score; concurrent enrollment in CRIT 103 or CRIT 103W allowed.
+Prerequisite: Minimum grade of C in ENGL 115 or satisfactory test score; concurrent enrollment allowed.

 This is an introduction to theatre arts of design, acting, direction, and business through laboratory experience mixed with lecture.
 Students will work on construction and operating crews, handle business details under supervision, and generally participate in the operation of college theatre.